Skip to content

 Energy management is one of the major components of ESG certification.
 Solar energy is an excellent option for many businesses.
 In addition to supporting an effective energy management solution for ESG initiatives, it can help companies save on electricity and meet other energy initiatives or tax credit opportunities.

 Many companies have prime space for solar panels in their parking lots.
 Solar-covered parking solutions from VPS can help businesses harness solar power for ESG-compliant energy management solutions.
 These structures offer all the benefits of solar panels while helping protect vehicles from hail damage.
-They can also provide a cover for other types of weather, giving employees a more enjoyable experience as they enter and exit the workplace — no scraping snow after a long workday or trying to find their keys in a downpour.
+They can also cover other types of weather, giving employees a more enjoyable experience as they enter and exit the workplace — no scraping snow after a long workday or trying to find their keys in a downpour.

 To learn more about how VPS solar parking solutions can support ESG initiatives and certifications, reach out to an expert today.